BA (Hons) Business and Management

 To see the module description, please click here.

-Module: Capstone Project (40 credits)
+Module: Applied Research Project (40 credits)

 What’s it about?